CrashPlan-Labs/crashplanCLI/docs/userguides/legalhold.md

  - `--profile` (optional):     The profile to use to execute the command.
 If not specified, the default profile is used.

 ## Release custodians
-You can [release one or more custodians](https://support.crashplan.com/hc/en-us/articles/8603769878157-Create-a-legal-hold-matter#Release-or-reactivate-custodians) from a legal hold matter using the crashplan CLI.
+You can [release one or more custodians](https://support.crashplan.com/hc/en-us/articles/8603769878157-Create-a-legal-hold-matter#Release-or-reactivate-custodians) from a legal hold matter using the CrashPlan CLI.

 ### Release multiple custodians